 While we are incredibly proud of what we’ve accomplished so far, there’s still so much work to be done, and we have some lofty goals for the future.
 Here’s where we are focusing our future efforts.

-- We are committed to becoming 100% carbon neutral in 2023.
-We have taken steps to begin this process, starting by offsetting emissions of our paddlesports products, and are currently conducting a more in-depth study of our carbon footprint.
+- We are working towards 100% carbon neutrality.
+We have taken steps to begin this process, starting by offsetting emissions of our paddlesports products, and are currently conducting a more in depth study of our carbon footprint.

 - We aim to lessen packaging material waste, via higher-recycled content, less polybag plastic, and alternatives to traditional plastic packaging.

 - We are exploring sustainable alternatives to all of our boat materials, utilizing advanced, recently developed materials such as TPU.
 We will remain on the cutting edge of new sustainable technologies.

 - We plan to streamline and refine logistics and transport to reduce redundancy and increase efficiency, which will in turn reduce emissions.

 - We aim to further encourage diversity and inclusion in the outdoors through programs and support focusing on underrepresented communities.